Skip to main content

 Thank you to the indigenous and northern affairs committee members.

-[Witness spoke in Mohawk]
+[Witness spoke in Mohawk as follows:]

 [English]

 My name is Suzanne Brant.
-I'm the president of the First Nations Technical Institute, a member of the Mohawks of the Bay of Quinte and bear clan.
+I'm the president of the First Nations Technical Institute, a member of the Mohawks of the Bay of Quinte and Bear Clan.

 Since 1985 we have been meeting the educational needs of indigenous students.
 We have served 112 different indigenous communities in Ontario and 189 indigenous communities across Canada.